implexa/implexa/memory-bank/decisionLog.md

   - Negative: Interior mutability adds some complexity to the codebase
   - Negative: Potential for runtime borrow errors if not used carefully
 - **References:** activeContext.md, progress.md, src/database/part.rs, src/database/part_management.rs, src/database/schema.rs, database-connection-refactoring-guide.md

+### DEC-020 - Dual Crate Structure Import Paths
+- **Date:** 2025-03-06
+- **Status:** Implemented
+- **Context:** The Implexa project has a dual crate structure with a library crate (`lib.rs`) exporting core functionality and a binary crate (`main.rs`) implementing the Tauri application.
+Command files in the binary crate were incorrectly accessing functionality from the library crate using `crate::` imports instead of `implexa::` imports.
+- **Decision:** Fix all import paths in command files by changing `crate::` imports to `implexa::` imports to properly reflect the architectural relationship between the binary crate and the library crate.
+- **Alternatives:**
+  - **Restructure as a single crate:** Would simplify imports but eliminate the benefits of the dual crate architecture
+  - **Move all command files into the library crate:** Would avoid the issue but blur the boundary between library and application code
+  - **Use re-exports in the binary crate:** Would avoid changing imports but add complexity and indirection
+- **Consequences:**
+  - **Positive:** Correctly reflects the architectural relationship between crates
+  - **Positive:** Allows command files to properly access functionality from the library crate
+  - **Positive:** Maintains the benefits of the dual crate structure (separation of concerns, code reuse, better testing, clear interfaces)
+  - **Positive:** Makes the codebase more maintainable as it grows
+  - **Negative:** Required changes to multiple files
+  - **Negative:** May require similar vigilance for future command files
+- **References:** dual-crate-structure-fix.md, src/commands.rs, src/part_commands.rs, src/relationship_commands.rs, src/revision_commands.rs, src/workflow_commands.rs, src/file_commands.rs, src/approval_commands.rs, src/manufacturer_part_commands.rs, src/property_commands.rs